Floorp-Projects/Floorp/browser/components/newtab/docs/v2-system-addon/about_home_startup_cache.md

 The JavaScript being cached cannot be put directly into the HTML mark-up as inline script due to the CSP of `about:home`, which does not allow inline scripting.
 Instead, we load a script from `about:home?jscache`.
 This goes through the same mechanism for retrieving the HTML document from the cache, but instead pulls down the cached script.

 If the HTML mark-up is cached, then we presume that the script is also cached.
 We cannot cache one and not the other.
 If only one cache exists, or only one has been sent down to the "privileged about content process" by the time the `about:home` document is requested, then we fallback to loading the dynamic `about:home` document.

+## Refreshing the cache

+The cache is refreshed periodically by having `ActivityStreamMessageChannel` tell `AboutHomeStartupCache` when it has sent any messages down to the preloaded `about:newtab`.
+In general, such messages are a good hint that something visual has updated for the next `about:newtab`, and that the cache should probably be refreshed.

+`AboutHomeStartupCache` debounces notifications about such messages, since they tend to be bursty.

 ## Invalidating the cache